chasewnelson/VCFgenie/README.md

 VCF files are the result of single nucleotide polymorphism (SNP) 'calling', for which numerous tools exist, including Freebayes, Genome Analysis Tool Kit (GATK), Ion Proton Variant Caller (TVC), Intrahost Variant Analysis of Replicates (iVar), LowFreq, Samtools mpileup, and VarScan 2.

 After SNP calling, various tools and libraries also exist for downstream analysis and filtering of VCF files.
 However, current options are designed for filtering but not modifying VCF records using a predefined set of relevant parameters; treat reference (REF) and alternative (ALT) alleles inconsistently; or do not provide options for handling sites that are multiallelic (i.e., more than one ALT allele).
-Thus, there is a need for a tool that implements arbitrary user-provided rules to both filter and modify records, handle failing REF and multiple ALT alleles consistently, and control for a false-discovery rate among multiple samples, specifically in a way that is reproducible (i.e., no custom code needed).
+Thus, there is a need for a tool that implements arbitrary user-provided rules to both filter and modify records, handle failing REF and multiple ALT alleles consistently, and control for a false-positive count among multiple samples, specifically in a way that is reproducible (i.e., no custom code needed).
 VCFgenie was written to meet this need, and allows the aforementioned steps to be performed before downstream (e.g., evolutionary and population genetic) analyses that rely on high-confidence polymorphism data.

 ## <a name="how-it-works"></a>How it Works
 VCFgenie is written in Python 3.8.
 Its dependencies include the following libraries, which the user may need to install (e.g., using `pip` or `conda`):